aspose-pdf/Aspose.PDF-Documentation/python-net/advanced-operations/working-with-forms/acroforms/create-form/_index.md

 ---
-title: Adding Attachment to a PDF document using Python
+title: Create AcroForm - Create Fillable PDF in Python
-linktitle: Adding Attachment to a PDF document
+linktitle: Create AcroForm
 type: docs
 weight: 10
-url: /python-net/add-attachment-to-pdf-document/
+url: /python-net/create-form/
-description: This page describes how to add an attachment to a PDF file with Aspose.PDF for Python via .NET library.
+description: With Aspose.PDF for Python you may create a form from scratch in your PDF file
 lastmod: "2023-02-17"
 sitemap:
     changefreq: "weekly"